sunfishstanford/sunfishstanford.github.io/_posts/2023-05-15-JekyllContainer.md

 Here are my key lessons learned (which is a euphemism for the things to got me stuck for a long time) as a noob:

 - Not all linuxes work for this.
 Turns out that Alpine, although very nice and small, probably doesn't work.
 But Debian does!
-- The "jekyll serve" command defaults to listening at localhost, 127.0.0.1, which has always worked for me in the past, for serving ReactJS pages, etc. But since we now have a container running on my host (host = my macbook), we need to use "jekyll serve --host 0.0.0.0" to enable it to listen to the host.
+- The `jekyll serve` command defaults to listening at localhost, `127.0.0.1`, which has always worked for me in the past, for serving ReactJS pages, etc. But since we now have a container running on my host (host = my macbook), we need to use `jekyll serve --host 0.0.0.0` to enable it to listen to the host.
 This had me stuck for a LONG time...
-- The various FAQs and tutorials for setting up a Jekyll server give "jekyll new <directory>" as the command to run, ot set up the basic files and directories.
-And that only works if that directory is empty.
-But I want to mount my directory holding my working posts, so that the Jekyll server can auto-regenerate.
+- The various FAQs and tutorials for setting up a Jekyll server give `jekyll new <directory>` as the command to run, to set up the basic files and directories.
+But that only works if that directory is empty, and I want to mount my host directory holding my working posts, so that the Jekyll server can auto-regenerate.
 So this means I had to first let Jekyll generate a new directory that's empty and populate it, and then I had to mount/bind my real directory to that point.
-Turns out this could be nicely separated into roles for Dockerfile vs. docker-compose.yml.
+Turns out this could be nicely separated into roles for `Dockerfile` vs. `docker-compose.yml`.

 Step-by-step Instructions
 -----------

-1. Create a new directory, populated only with Dockerfile and docker-compose.yml (see those two files below)
+1. Create a new directory, populated only with `Dockerfile` and `docker-compose.yml` (see those two files below)
 2. `cd` to that directory
 3. Run the following commands: